ansjunior/ansjunior/Contact.md

-Studying IT as my second college degree, in the actual time Im working with big data, as intern.
+Studying IT as my second college degree, in the actual time Im working with big data, as intern, at Kumulus.
 I persuit challenges since I was young and I discovered that, in the IT career, I would be filled with challenges every day, making my passion for it just grown.

+My main goal is to use technology to help the world to become a better and more equal place to live.🌎

 My LinkedIn profile:
 https://www.linkedin.com/in/anisio-junior-b2a3a19b/

-Email for working contact:
+Email for contact:
 anisio.junior@kumulus.com.br